kshedden/case_studies/stats485/writing_assignments.md

 in class but there should be some novelty to your approach as well.
 As always, be sure to keep the writing tips and syllabus in mind as you prepare your memo.

+7. (Due December 4th) Write a memo discussing an analysis of the iNaturalist data.
+As always, you should largely focus on the themes discussed in class, but there should be some novelty to your approach as well.
+Be sure to keep the writing tips and syllabus in mind as you prepare your memo.